schulle4u/yellow-extensions-schulle4u/private/README.md

 ## How to create protected pages

-Use `status: private`and `password: your password` in your page settings.
+Use `status: private` and `password: your password` in your page settings.

 **Note**: Please use this plugin with caution.
-It doesn't protect any page data from being parsed by other plugins, it just hides the content behind a very basic password form in the output template.
-You can use some page settings to minimize data leaks, see example below.
-For real secrets you should consider a more secure solution.
+It doesn't apply data encryption or protects page content from being parsed by other plugins, the plugin only hides the content behind a very basic password form.
+You can use some page settings to minimize possible data leaks, see example below.

 ## How to configure private plugin